 Untangling the web and rediscovering what’s important

-One parable (a story as an illustration) Jesus tells is about a rich man who stores up all his surplus grain and goods to made sure he has plenty for the future only to die before he can spend his wealth (Luke 12:16-21).
-Jesus’ point is that you cannot rely on your possessions to be the main stay of your life.
+Jesus tells a parable about a rich man who stores up all his surplus grain and goods to make sure he has plenty for the future only to die before he can spend his wealth (Luke 12:16-21).
+Jesus’ point is that you cannot rely on your possessions to be the mainstay of your life.
 They can be lost at any time, and even when you consume them, the beneficial impact is short-lived.

-Jesus also explains that status in the version of the world he had originally planned works the opposite of the way status works in our culture.
-He is continuously calling his people to be ‘humble’ (Luke 14:8-11, James 4:10) and to seek to be ‘least’ (Luke 9:48, John 13:14).
-According to Jesus, being influential and powerful—in the ways that matter—comes from being productive and doing good with what we have, no matter how big or small our ‘pile of stuff’ looks to our peers (Matthew 25:14-30).
+Jesus also explains that God’s definition of success is the opposite of our culture’s definition.
+He calls his people to be ‘humble’ (Luke 14:8-11, James 4:10) and to seek to be ‘least’ (Luke 9:48, John 13:14).
+According to Jesus, being influential and powerful—in the ways that matter—comes from being productive and doing good.
+(Matthew 25:14-30).

-Furthermore, God shakes up our traditional understanding of economics when he calls us to be generous—whether we have a lot (1 Timothy 6:17-19) or a little (Luke 21:1-4).
-Jesus says, “Give, and it will be given to you.
-Good measure, pressed down, shaken together, running over, will be put into your lap.
-For with the measure you use it will be measured back to you” (Luke 6:38).
-There is a special joy to be had in life for people with generous hearts—God calls it “life that is truly life” (1 Timothy 6:19).
+God shakes up our traditional understanding of economics when he calls us to be generous, whether we have a lot (1 Timothy 6:17-19) or a little (Luke 21:1-4).
+There is a special joy to be had for people with generous hearts.
+God calls it “life that is truly life.”
+(1 Timothy 6:19)

 This isn’t just a Christian concept; it is also confirmed in cultural experiments:

-The Bible tells us that the truth is, we have very limited real needs (1 Timothy 6:6-8).
-Whatever we have, especially in our modern times, is enough.
+The Bible tells us that, in actuality, we have very few needs (1 Timothy 6:6-8).
+Whatever we have is likely enough, especially in our modern times.
 Paul, an important figure in the early Christian church, amplifies this mindset in his letter to people of the city of Philippi:

 Be an unselfish consumer.

 Thankfully there are many cultural trends being promoted to combat the negative impact of consumerism.
-The encouragement to engage and be accountable to our local communities, to provide emergency humanitarian assistance, to create dignified work opportunities, etc. are all admirable examples of this.
+Supporting local economies, providing emergency humanitarian assistance, and creating dignified work opportunities are all admirable examples of this.

-Will this halt the human proclivity toward material possessions?
-Without Jesus, we don’t believe it will.
-We live in a world that has not been fully renewed and restored by God yet, so Christians also continue to struggle with this.
+We live in a world that has not yet been fully renewed and restored by God, so Christians are not immune to consumerism.
 But efforts to push back against the ‘ism’ in consumerism should be supported and applauded.